nixworks/public/news/2012/05/8/README.md

 ##### New York Court of Appeals
 ### [The New York Court of Appeals, in The People v.
 James Kent, rules that merely viewing child pornography (or having a cache of it, as on a cell phone), despite its offensiveness, is not in itself illegal in the state, so long as one is not aware of the cache or did not download the images ono a drive in order to view them; state legislators have stated they will work to close those loopholes through formulation of legislation.
 Distribution, production, and purposeful possession would still be illegal.](/news/2012/05/8/the-new-york-court-of-appeals-in-the-people-v-james-kent-rules-that-merely-viewing-child-pornography-or-having-a-cache-of-it-as-on-a-ce.md)
-_Context: The People v.
-James Kent, New York Court of Appeals, child pornography_
+_Context: child pornography, The People v.
+James Kent, New York Court of Appeals_

 ##### Ukraine
 ### [Former Ukrainian prime minister Yulia Tymoshenko ends her hunger strike in detention. ](/news/2012/05/8/former-ukrainian-prime-minister-yulia-tymoshenko-ends-her-hunger-strike-in-detention.md)